-A minimum of 45 semester hours must be taken at Barton College.
-The last 30 semester hours (your senior year) must be taken at Barton.
-However, a student who has already completed at least 64 semester hours at Barton College may take up to 12 semester hour of the last 30 at another regionally accredited college or university.
-An approved petition prior to enrollment is required for courses taken at another institution.
-Transfer students should pay very close attention to this rule!

-Undergraduate Graduating with Honors

-**New text**

 A minimum of 32 semester hours must be taken at Barton College.
 The last 24 semester hours must be taken at Barton.
 However, any student may take up to six semester hours at another regionally accredited college or university.
 An approved petition prior to enrollment is required for courses taken at another institution.

 Undergraduate Graduating with Honors